 We all visit websites on our laptop that we wouldn't necessarily want anyone else knowing about.
 And while deleting your browsing history will ensure that no one sees the sites you've visited under Chrome's history manager, it's much easier to simply ensure that no traces of your browsing experience ever appear on your computer.
-That's where Chrome's incognito windows come in.
+Here's how to use incognito windows in Chrome:

-- To open an incognito window, start Chrome and click the wrench icon in the top right corner of the screen.
+To open an incognito window, start Chrome and click the three-dotted icon in the top right corner of the screen.

 Click New Incognito Window and start browsing.
 Alternatively, you can press Ctrl+ Shift + N to bring up a new incognito window without entering the Chrome settings menu.